Network Neutrality Can't Fix the Internet

 There’s reason to believe that internet providers will abuse their power absent net-neutrality oversight: They have a history of doing so.

 In 2007, Comcast throttled traffic to BitTorrent, a popular peer-to-peer service used (both legally and illegally) to distribute entertainment content in competition with Comcast’s cable business.
 The FCC ruled the practice illegal in 2008, but its complaint against Comcast was ultimately dismissed due to a lack of regulatory authority to intervene in such cases.
 In 2012, AT&T blocked FaceTime, Apple’s video-chat service, because it competed with AT&T’s telephony offerings.
-The company reversed course after the threats of an FCC complaint on net-neutrality grounds.
-In 2014, Netflix filed an extensive opposition to the Comcast-Time Warner Cable merger, revealing that it had paid for direct access to Comcast broadband customers in consideration for delivery of its bandwidth-intensive streaming service.
+The company reversed course after the threat of an FCC complaint on net-neutrality grounds.
+In 2014, Netflix filed an extensive opposition to the Comcast–Time Warner Cable merger, revealing that it had paid for direct access to Comcast broadband customers in consideration for delivery of its bandwidth-intensive streaming service.
 And in 2016, the FCC flagged AT&T for excluding DirecTV—a unit AT&T owns—from its customers’ data allocation.

-To prevent such blocking, throttling, and pay-for-play in internet content delivery, the FCC published the Open Internet Report and Order in 2015, declaring internet service providers common carriers under Title II of the Communications Act.
+To prevent such blocking, throttling, and pay for play in internet content delivery, the FCC published the Open Internet Report and Order in 2015, declaring internet service providers common carriers under Title II of the Communications Act.
 It is these protections that Ajit Pai—who previously worked for Verizon, a company that could benefit from the change—hopes to withdraw.

 Co-opting language common to net-neutrality proponents, Pai claims that reversing net neutrality will “restore internet freedom.”
 Republican commissioner Brendan Carr adds that the plan will remedy “the Obama-era FCC’s regulatory overreach.”
 But Democratic commissioner Jessica Rosenworcel called the plan “ridiculous and offensive.”